BiLLY-J03l/VESPRA-APT/README.md

 - **utils/ shellcode_enc.c**
   - the encryption program I used to encrypt the shellcode file to be received, decrypted and injected by win_service32.exe.

+- **utils/ offset.c**
+  - the offset program I used to get the offsets of the functions I used across the APT.

+- **utils/ string_splitting.c**
+  - the string splitting program I used to get the split the strings and test their validity before I added them across the APT.
 --------------------------------------------------------------------------------------------------------
 ## Development Methodology